 social work professional development seminar

-CPS and SoS all-staff multidisciplinary case conference
+CAPS and SoS all-staff multidisciplinary case conference

 SoS topic-specific case-conference

-staff meetings in CPS and SoS
+staff meetings in CAPS and SoS

 scheduled time to prepare for the California Law & Ethics Exam